Charlie Hafekost: Life and career

 Hafekost was born in Sunderland in 1890.
 By the 1909–10 season, he was playing football for Sunderland Royal Rovers of the North-Eastern League.
-In 1912, he signed for New Brompton.
+In 1912, he signed for Gillingham.
 He spent two seasons with the club and scored 15 goals in 51 Southern League appearances.
-In his second season, the first under the club's new name of Gillingham, he finished as top scorer and helped them reach the second round of the 1913–14 FA Cup, in which they faced Liverpool of the Football League First Division.
+In his second season, he finished as top scorer and helped them reach the second round of the 1913–14 FA Cup, in which they faced Liverpool of the Football League First Division.
 The Liverpool Echo's preview described Hafekost as "Quite the artist in his manipulation of the ball.
 Full of trickery and artifice."
 Liverpool won 2–0, but the goals came late in the game, and the Daily Citizen wrote that "had Pinkney and Hafekost been accurate at close quarters the game would have gone to Kent."
 Nevertheless, Hafekost impressed enough for Liverpool's manager, Tom Watson, to sign him at the end of the season.

 Hafekost played for Liverpool's reserve team, but made only one appearance in the Football League, which came against Middlesbrough on 14 November 1914.
 He took the place of Tom Miller, who was unavailable following the death of his mother, and the Echo's "Bee" thought it "a surprise selection in view of other names on the books".
 The match was drawn, and the same reporter highlighted what he perceived as the player's problem: "Hafekost did many genteel things, showing his nice idea of football.
 He passes well when he is placed badly, but a lack of robustness is plain in his case."
-He finished the season with a winners' medal in the Liverpool Senior Cup.
+He finished the season with a winner's medal in the Liverpool Senior Cup.